TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 ## Syntax

+* [Exclude a directory or multiple directories while using find command](https://www.crybit.com/exclude-directories/): `find /PathToBeSearched -options WhatYouAreLookingForIfNecessary ! -path /PathToBeExcluded1/* /PathToBeExcluded2/*`
-To find a file with a certain name in a given path: `# find /PathToBeSearched -type -f -name filename.extension`
+* To find a file with a certain name in a given path: `# find /PathToBeSearched -type -f -name filename.extension`

 # Firefox